chucknorris/uppercut/README.markdown

 It helps keep to the product updated, pays for site hosting, etc. https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4410250

 # RELEASE NOTES
-=1.1.x.x=
+=1.x.x.x=
 * Adding in support for StorEvil.

 ==1.4.0.0==
+* Issue 36 - Enhancement: Open creates SolutionVersion if missing - see http://code.google.com/p/uppercut/issues/detail?id=36 for details (407)
+* Fix: Issue 35 - Open fails on Windows platform when VSLauncher.exe is missing - see http://code.google.com/p/uppercut/issues/detail?id=35 for details (407)
+* Issue 28 - Enhancement: Allow setting of Ruby and PowerShell path via variable - see http://code.google.com/p/uppercut/issues/detail?id=28 for details (405)
+* Issue 38 - Enhancement - Pass properties to ruby/powershell extensions. - see http://code.google.com/p/uppercut/issues/detail?id=38  for details (404)
+* Console Logging is very reduced with all detail to build.log.
+(400)
+* Issue 32: Upgrade to NAnt 0.91 Alpha 2 - see http://code.google.com/p/uppercut/issues/detail?id=32 for details (400)
+* FIX: Settings file values should be able to have more than one other settings value token - see https://github.com/chucknorris/uppercut/issues/3 for details (400)
+* FIX : Nunit now generates a report when the tests fail.
+(399)
 * FIX: Issue 31 - Log file copied to code_drop directory before build is complete - see http://code.google.com/p/uppercut/issues/detail?id=31 for details.
 (396)
-* Handle Readonly Files during build - allows you to build against source controls that mark files readonly (looking at you TFS) - see http://code.google.com/p/uppercut/issues/detail?id=29 for details.
+* Issue 29 - Handle Readonly Files during build - allows you to build against source controls that mark files readonly (looking at you TFS) - see http://code.google.com/p/uppercut/issues/detail?id=29 for details.
 (396)
 * Fix: Obfuscation should find files that are versioning with SemVer.
 (395)
 * Allowing arguments to be passed into the build.bat file as pass through to nant.
 (389)
 * NuGet support enhancements to allow subdirectories for building multiple nuget packages in a single solution.
 (388)

-==1.3.1.0==
 * Adding in _PublishedApplications known folder. - see http://code.google.com/p/uppercut/issues/detail?id=27 for details.
 (386)

 ==1.3.0.0==